dotnet/csharplang/proposals/extensions.md

 an attempt is made to process the construct as an extension indexer access.
 If «expr» or any of the «args» has compile-time type `dynamic`, extension methods will not apply.

-This succeeds if, given that «expr» has type `Type`, we find a substituted compatible implicit extension type `X` for `Type` so that the corresponding element access can take place:
+This succeeds if, given that «expr» has underlying type `Type`, we find a substituted compatible implicit extension type `X` for `Type` so that the corresponding element access can take place:
 ```csharp